jimmarq/cyfunbook/1010_rise_of_the_machines__a_brief_history_of_computers/submission.md

 Describe the first computing device you remember using.

-How have you seen computing changed over your lifetime?
+How have you seen computing change over your lifetime?